 Chakra Vowel Sounds

 Chakra vowel sounds and toning allow you to connect to the universal sounds of creation.
-Many sound healers use this approach to channel healing energy or to serve as a vehicle for releasing imbalanced energy from the body or to clear the external environment.
-Since every sound literally vibrates the cells, bones, organs, and fluids in the body, each tone can be used to revitalize the physical body as well as the emotions and the more ephemeral spirit.
+Many sound healers use this approach to channel healing energy.
+Toning can also serve as a vehicle for releasing imbalanced energy from the body or to clear the external environment.

 Spiritual traditions worldwide view sound as the activating force in the universe.
 Sound is referred to as the Word, a fundamental force or vibration.
 These sounds can be chanted on a single tone or sung using a simple melody for easier repetition.
 In this article, you will learn more about: